Sunday, June 27, 2010

 B: “Studen kamen ti do mene si” certainly tops ‘ball and chain’ as a put-down!

-A: Another solid and unassuming slice of pop rock from the Macedonians which was always going to go pfffft on the scoreboard rather than set it alight.
+A: This is another solid and unassuming slice of pop-rock from the Macedonians which was always going to go pfffft on the scoreboard rather than set it alight.
 The rap works better than you might reasonably expect it to.
 Neither genre though is one with a good track record at Eurovision, and this would have to have pulled off a major coup to change that.

 16 Belarus